The Dangers Of Indulgent Parenting

 - Parents bribe the child with gifts, toys, or food to get them to behave rather than establishing expectations.

-- The child is given little structure or schedule, lacking a daily routine or daily expectations for age-appropriate responsibilities.
+- The child is given little structure or schedule, lacking a daily routine or expectations for age-appropriate responsibilities.

 - The child rarely faces any consequences enforced by the parents.

-Results Of Indulgent Parenting
+Consequences Of Indulgent Parenting

-Additionally, children who are praised too often for minor achievements feel like they deserve praise for very little effort.
-This results in adults who put in the minimal effort and complain when they don’t get the results they want.
-They may blame others for their problems, despite putting in the needed energy to solve their problems.
+You may not want your child to suffer by feeling a desire that goes unfulfilled, but this is an essential lesson for life.
+Additionally, children who are praised too often for minor achievements feel like they deserve praise for minimal effort.
+This results in adults who put in minimal effort and complain when they don’t get the results they want.
+They may blame others for their problems, despite their reluctance to make an effort to solve them.

 Poor Impulse Control

 Young children cannot set boundaries on how they use their time or what they indulge in.
 Parents who set boundaries teach their children self-discipline to eventually make good decisions about things like time management and limit themselves with behaviors like screen time or eating junk food.